If you have any questions that we have not answered, just ask us and we will answer it for you.

 Which adventure is recommended for a first-time cyclist?

 Black diamond adventures often attract more vigorous riders and hikers, and are designed to make you pleasantly tired after full days of activity.
 You are welcome to join for the sake of the location and scenery, but will have to accept boost rides in the support vehicle if you are not maintaining the pace required to complete the days distance.
 The hike on the Viking Bike & Hike is not van-supported, and one day demands eight hours of steady hiking, partly on steep slopes.
 The option exists to turn back at the base of the mountain.
-Other great challenges include the Alberta: Waterton to Banff Bike & Hike adventure in the Canadian Rockies.
+Other great challenges include the Alberta: Jasper to Banff Bike adventure in the Canadian Rockies.
 If you are looking at the possibility of Freewheeling's most challenging ride, you may be interested in checking out the Wales: Beacons to Mt.
 Snowdon Bike.

 I am bringing my own bike with me, in a plastic bike transport box.
 What can I do with the box while I am on tour with you?
 Will my guides assist me with unpacking and preparing it for my tour?